yamankatby/react-native-everywhere/posts/react-native-everywhere/browser-extension.md

 ---
+title: Running React Native in a browser extension
+description: Run React Native app as a browser extension, Chrome and Firefox.
-title: Browser Extension
+label: Browser Extension
+sidebar_index: 3
 ---

-# Browser Extension
+# Running React Native in a browser extension